 Sequelitis: As demonstrated by decaying critic reviews.

 They Changed It, Now It Sucks: The addition of elements from the movies to the original rides has resulted in quite the Broken Base.
 Even BEFORE the movies existed, there were fans outraged over the differences between the Disneyland and Magic Kingdom versions.
+The Paris version seems to get some acclaim for its more cynical interpretation of the ride, though.

 Also Bootstrap Bill, practically a living piece of the Dutchman's wall.
 Jack hallucinates himself in this same way too.